dokku/dokku-postgres/README.md

 dokku postgres:app-links <app>
 ```

-List all postgres services that are linked to the 'playground' app.
+List all postgres services that are linked to the `playground` app.

 ```shell
 dokku postgres:app-links playground